End-to-end principle: File transfer

 An example of the end-to-end principle is that of an arbitrarily reliable file transfer between two endpoints in a distributed network of a varying, nontrivial size: The only way two endpoints can obtain a completely reliable transfer is by transmitting and acknowledging a checksum for the entire data stream; in such a setting, lesser checksum and acknowledgment (ACK/NACK) protocols are justified only for the purpose of optimizing performance – they are useful to the vast majority of clients, but are not enough to fulfill the reliability requirement of this particular application.
 A thorough checksum is hence best done at the endpoints, and the network maintains a relatively low level of complexity and reasonable performance for all clients.

 Limitations

 The most important limitation of the end-to-end principle is that its basic premise, placing functions in the application endpoints rather than in the intermediary nodes, is not trivial to implement.

-An example of the limitations of the end-to-end principle exists in mobile devices, for instance with mobile IPv6.
+An example of the limitations of the end-to-end principle exists in mobile devices with mobile IPv6.
 Pushing service-specific complexity to the endpoints can cause issues with mobile devices if the device has unreliable access to network channels.

 Further problems can be seen with a decrease in network transparency from the addition of network address translation (NAT), which IPv4 relies on to combat address exhaustion.
 With the introduction of IPv6, users once again have unique identifiers, allowing for true end-to-end connectivity.
 Unique identifiers may be based on a physical address, or can be generated randomly by the host.

+The end-to-end principle advocates pushing coordination-related functionality ever higher, ultimately into the application layer.
+The premise is that application-level information enables flexible coordination between the application endpoints and yields better performance because the coordination would be exactly what is needed.
+This leads to the idea of modeling each application via its own application-specific protocol that supports the desired coordination between its endpoints while assuming only a simple lower-layer communication service.
+Broadly, this idea is known as application semantics (meaning).

+Multiagent systems offers approaches based on application semantics that enable conveniently implementing distributed applications without requiring message ordering and delivery guarantees from the underlying communication services.
+A basic idea in these approaches is to model the coordination between application endpoints via an information protocol and then implement the endpoints (agents) based on the protocol.
+Information protocols can be enacted over lossy, unordered communication services.
+A middleware based on information protocols and the associated programming model abstracts away message receptions from the underlying network and enables endpoint programmers to focus on the business logic for sending messages.